mfries8/Andvari/README.md

 *(Note: Adjust the PyTorch CUDA index URL to match your specific hardware and drivers).*

 ## Data Management & Folder Structure
 Before running any scripts, you must set up your data directories. **Crucial Rule: Do not reuse or overwrite folders between flights.** In field operations, data provenance is everything.
-If you need to go back and check why a rock was missed, you need the original data intact.

 Create a `data/` directory in the root of the project.
 For every new field site or drone flight, create a new set of appropriately numbered folders: